trans-travel/trans-travel/us/al.md

 the information at [General United States Information](notes/usa-general.md).

-Alabama has some negative laws towards trans people.
-However, these laws are, thus far, fairly restricted and do not apply to most trans people in most situations.
+Alabama has negative laws towards trans people.
+A pending law (as of Feb.
+20, 2025) not yet signed by the governor would explicitly define sex as sex assigned at birth and would apply to educational institutions and state agencies.

 Alabama does criminalize trans care for children which may have an impact on child custody.